jackjliew/ai-openscale/monitor-accuracy.md

 You need to add manually-labelled feedback data through the {{site.data.keyword.aios_short}} UI as shown below, using a [Python client ![External link icon](../../icons/launch-glyph.svg "External link icon")](http://ai-openscale-python-client.mybluemix.net/#feedbacklogging){: new_window} or [Rest API ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://cloud.ibm.com/apidocs/ai-openscale#post-feedback-payload){: new_window}.

-Review [Supported model types](/docs/services/ai-openscale?topic=ai-openscale-in-ov#in-mod) and [Supported frameworks](/docs/services/ai-openscale?topic=ai-openscale-in-ov#in-fram) for accuracy monitoring limitations.
+Review [Supported frameworks](/docs/services/ai-openscale?topic=ai-openscale-in-ov#in-fram) for accuracy monitoring limitations.

 <!---
 You need to add manually-labelled data into your feedback table for the accuracy computation to trigger.
 The feedback table is in the posgres schema with the name <model_id>_feedback.